Gusuku: Okinawa Islands

 According to Takemoto, Type B, which is overwhelming in number, appeared during the transitional period between primitive society and class society.
-As noted by Asato Susumu, there is a significant gap in the use of the term gusiku.
-While Nakamatsu referred to limited space as gusiku, Takamoto applied the term to the whole archaeological site.
+As noted by Asato Susumu, there is a significant gap in the use of the term gusuku.
+While Nakamatsu referred to limited space as gusuku, Takamoto applied the term to the whole archaeological site.

-Archaeologist Tōma Shiichi hypothesized that a gusiku was the residence of an aji (local ruler or warlord) and his family.
-Since most gusiku in the Okinawa Islands are accompanied with stone walls, he considered that the Gusuku Period was characterized by the formation of class society.
-Among archaeologists, however, Kokubu Naoichi supported Nakamatsu's theory considering poor living conditions of gusiku.
-Asato Susumu expressed concern about the association of gusiku with class society because the emergence of political rulers was not well attested by archaeological findings but mostly based on literature that was written centuries later.
+Archaeologist Tōma Shiichi hypothesized that a gusuku was the residence of an aji (local ruler or warlord) and his family.
+Since most gusuku in the Okinawa Islands are accompanied with stone walls, he considered that the Gusuku Period was characterized by the formation of class society.
+Among archaeologists, however, Kokubu Naoichi supported Nakamatsu's theory considering poor living conditions of gusuku.
+Asato Susumu expressed concern about the association of gusuku with class society because the emergence of political rulers was not well attested by archaeological findings but mostly based on literature that was written centuries later.

 Folklorist Kojima Yoshiyuki was also a supporter of the sacredness theory.
-However, he opposed to Nakamatsu's theory about the origin of gusiku as a burial place.
-He argued that the word gusiku originally meant stonework.
+However, he opposed to Nakamatsu's theory about the origin of gusuku as a burial place.
+He argued that the word gusuku originally meant stonework.
 Separately of this, local communities handed down mountain cult, which shared roots with that of Yakushima and by extension Japan.
-Some sacred mountains were later fortified with stone walls, and as a result, gusiku came to mean castles/fortresses.
+Some sacred mountains were later fortified with stone walls, and as a result, gusuku came to mean castles/fortresses.